20W DoB CCC Brand Review

 If you look at the LED, CCC is written, which seems to be the brand of the device.

-This driver’s IC is DP9511, which, according to the measurements I did and shown below, is most likely the DP9511M IC if you look at the translated datasheet.
+This driver’s IC is DP9511, which, according to my measurements, is most likely the DP9511M IC if you look at the translated datasheet.

 When the temperature reached equilibrium in 2 minutes, the AC wattmeter read 14.3 watts.
 The current on the DC side of the circuit reached 110 mA.
 As can be seen, the voltage was nearly 124.
 (To test the current, I attached an inductor base to an ammeter in series.)
 The power factor, on the other hand, was 0.62 due to the driver’s Buck Converter circuit and the circuit’s capacitor.